Bangkok: Fried Curry Crab at Somboon Seafood

 Somboon Seafood is a very popular seafood restaurant chain in Bangkok.
 The original restaurant opened back in 1969, and their signature fried curry crab has turned into legend.

-The fried curry crab is a feast to your palate more than to your eyes (admittedly, it looks like someone got sick on your plate), but I promise that you will forget everything about any aesthetic shortcomings, after the first mouthful.
+The fried curry crab is a feast to your palate more than to your eyes (tbh. it looks like someone got sick on your plate), but I promise that you will forget everything about any aesthetic shortcomings, after the first mouthful.
 Slightly oily and smooth as silk, -this is incredibly delicious!
 The curry flavor accentuates the inherent sweetness of the crab meat, making it one of those dishes that you just can’t stop eating, and when you eventually do, you are already wondering, how and when to get your next fix.
 And what a generous serving!
 I double-checked with the staff to ensure that this was indeed a small crab, and yes, it was.

 I had ordered a bowl of rice along with the curry, but it never showed up.
 Though it didn’t matter much, as the crab was tasty on its own, and I wasn’t charged for the rice.
 I also had a deep-fried grouper with crispy basil, chili, and lots and lots of garlic.
 There was enough garlic to keep the entire vampire population in Bangkok at a safe distance for the days to follow.
 The grouper came with a mix of fish sauce, chili and lime, in which you could dip the chunks of crispy white fish, to add an extra kick.